What Are Healthy Aging Teeth?

 Saliva is essential in aiding the digestion process, a healthy oral environment and the sense of taste.
 A significant reduction in saliva can cause symptoms like burning sensations, fungal and bacteria growth, and recession of the gum tissue.
 Routine dental exams and keeping your dentist up to date on your medical prescriptions and treatments are proactive ways to improve and maintain dental health.

-An evaluation by Dr. Dale Williams, Dr. Monte Cooper or Dr. Michael Cooney can determine the best treatment and prevent unnecessary advanced wear and breakage due to stress.
+An evaluation by Dr. Michael Cooney, Dr. Monte Cooper, or Dr. Nicholas Sager can determine the best treatment and prevent unnecessary advanced wear and breakage due to stress.

 For more information on healthy aging for your smile or to schedule a “healthy aging” smile evaluation, call (254) 666-1686.